“Your Wall is Our Canvas”: The Angel Island Project

 Between 1910 and 1940, as new immigrants flowed through the immigration station on Angel Island inside the San Francisco Bay, Chinese immigrants faced massive discrimination because of one of America’s earliest racist immigration legislation – the Chinese Exclusion Act.
 Being held for sometimes up to years in brutal conditions at the detention center, many of these immigrations looked for solace by inscribing poetry onto the walls of the center.

-The Angel Island Oratorio will bring these poems to life in the very space they were created.
-Composed by Huang Ruo, the 45-minute work for string quartet and chamber choir will weave a story of immigration and discrimination of then and now.
+“Your Wall is Our Canvas: the Angel Island Project” will bring these poems to life in the very space they were created.
+Composed by Huang Ruo, the 45-minute oratorio for string quartet and chamber choir will weave a story of immigration and discrimination of then and now.
 Premiere performances will occur at the Angel Island Immigration Station in October 2020.
 There premiere will include TED-style talks with prominent experts in immigration law, civil rights, and Chinese-American cultural history.